Stubs42/OrangeLine/README.md

 RST: Reset trigger cv input from your patch (usually clock)
 CLK: Clock trigger cv input
-DIV: Knob to select the clock division Phraseq should run with
+DIV: Knob to select the clock division Phrase should run with
-PTN: Pattern cv input to select master sequencer patterns (allows for nesting of Phraseqs)
+PTN: Pattern cv input to select master sequencer patterns (allows for nesting of Phrases)

 #### Left Column